HanadaLee/ngx_http_var_module/README.md

 # Check if is within the start_num-end_num range, return 1 or 0
 var $bool_var if_range num start_num-end_num;

+# Check if number is one of num2 .. numn, returns 1 or 0
+var $bool_var if_in num1 num2 .. numn;

 ### Mathematical Operations ####
 # Absolute value (returns original format without negative sign)